ozanbarisgunaydin/cineScope/README.md

-# Advanced iOS Project - VIPER Architecture
+# cineScope

 ## Overview

+This repository contains an iOS project that uses TMDB ([The Movie Database](https://developer.themoviedb.org/docs/getting-started)) API.
+User can discover movies, search contents and manage favorites in this app.
-This repository contains an advanced iOS project that demonstrates the implementation of the VIPER architecture alongside modern iOS development techniques.
-The project is designed with a modular structure using Swift Package Manager (SPM), making it highly scalable and maintainable.
+This project demonstrates the implementation of the VIPER with a modular structure using Swift Package Manager (SPM).

 ## Features

 - **VIPER Architecture**: The project follows the VIPER design pattern to ensure a clean separation of concerns.
 - **Combine Framework**: Utilizes Combine for handling asynchronous events and data binding.
+- **Alamofire** based Network layer.
 - **Compositional Layout**: Implements modern collection view layouts for complex UI designs.
 - **Diffable Data Source**: Uses Diffable Data Source to manage collection view data with ease and efficiency.
 - **Modular Design**: The project is structured using Swift Package Manager (SPM) for better modularity and reusability.